ic-labs/django-icekit/docs/topics/publishing.md

 * subclass your model from `icekit.publishing.models.PublishableFluentContentsPage`
 * subclass your model's admin from `FluentContentsPageAdmin` and `icekit.publishing.admin.PublishingAdmin`

+#### Note: Validating slug uniqueness

+In publishable models, both the draft and published slugs will be identical, which means declaring your `SlugField` with `unique=True` will cause Integrity Errors when you try to publish a model instance.

+To address this, add `unique_together = (("slug", "publishing_is_draft"),)` to
+your model's `Meta` class.

-Once you have modified your project's models in this way, make new DB migrations to apply the additional database fields required for publishing.
+Once you have modified your project's models, make new DB migrations to apply the additional database fields required for publishing.

 ### Setting up Admin if you are using Fluent Pages